--After registration for program classes a letter of instruction is e-mailed to students giving specifics on required immunizations, due dates, steps for completing drug testing and background checks, and instructions for uploading required information.
-(See Immunizations, Background Check, Drug Screen, CPR).
+-After registration for program classes a letter of instruction is e-mailed to students (via their college email) giving specifics on required immunizations, due dates, steps for completing drug screening and criminal history checks, and instructions for uploading required information.
+(See Immunizations, Criminal History Check, Drug Screen, CPR).

-- Students must submit a copy of their high school diploma (or GED) and complete required immunizations, background checks and drug screen by the designated dates to keep their seat in program classes (See Registration Information).
+- Students must submit a copy of their high school diploma (or GED) and complete required immunizations, criminal history check and drug screening by the designated dates to keep their seat in program classes (See Registration Information).

-- Additional immunizations or background checks may be required by practicum sites at the student’s expense
+- Additional immunizations or criminal history checks may be required by practicum sites at the student’s expense

 Due to the high level of responsibility required to care for patients, the following minimum standards are required in program classes to pass and progress to subsequent program classes: